 New Threads of Old and New Iron

 Various animals (including chickens, fantails, wetas, sheep etc) and objects such as woven kete, native plants, and feathers are available on commission using both screenprinted or ‘found’ corrugated iron.
-Please enquire for images and prices (starting from $700).
+Please enquire for images and prices.

 The Feather series has an enduring following, each one individually crafted from used iron, with its own unique personality.
 Larger than human scale, these are usually 2-3 metres from tip to quill, made of layered corrugated iron, and range from beachy to fiercely coloured works, some transformed through fire.

 His recent abstract works defy the practical connotations of domestic objects and materials – such as mats, woven material and fabrics, a complete contradiction of practical and impractical when created out of corrugated steel and iron.
 His long-held interest in maps, as visual designs and as markers of our ‘place’, surfaces in a new way, with strips screenprinted, corrugated, and woven to play with ideas about our links to place.
 It could be read as how, no matter where in this country we come from, our lives are interwoven in unexpected ways.

 These are all are indicative of Thomson’s ability to shrug off expectation and classification, and explore new challenges and conundrums in metal.
 His trademark corrugations remain, but here the viewer is challenged with how a material deemed functional or heavy can become an object of beauty and elegance.
 They are intriguing both in their craftsmanship and keenly observed philosophy.

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.